 Ellen Reinsch-Friese, M.H.

-Interim Vice-President for Research
+Interim Vice-Provost for Research and Innovation

 Adrian Corbett, Ph.D.